dotnetCarpenter/white-space/README.md

 1. Don't use `white-space: none;` inside @media queries - unless you want to apply `white-space: none;` to the selector regardless of your media query.
 2. Only use `white-space: none;` in external style sheets - the script won't look anywhere else.
 3. If your external style sheet is on a different domain, make sure you use [CORS](http://www.w3.org/TR/cors/).

-Let me know, in the [issue tracker](https://github.com/dotnetCarpenter/white-space/issues), if you stumple upon anything weird.
+Let me know, in the [issue tracker](https://github.com/dotnetCarpenter/white-space/issues), if you stumble upon anything weird.

 The implementation works by removing empty nodes in the DOM, that are siblings to a node with ``white-space: none;``.
-The child nodes doesn't inherite ``white-space: none;``.
+The child nodes doesn't inherit ``white-space: none;``.
 Furthermore, this polyfill only parse external CSS.
 So it won't even look at CSS in the header or inline.

 You can find a list of sites and people discussing issues with not having `white-space: none;` on the [wiki](https://github.com/dotnetCarpenter/white-space/wiki).